-I am an Afro-Black writer, educator, feminist, and media activist, living and working out of Ohio, with passionate interests in American politics and culture, intersectional (black) feminism, the intimacy crisis in the black community, feminist mothering, reproductive rights, scholastic revisionist history, body politics, and the ways in which pop culture reflects and refracts political culture.
+I am an Afro-Black writer, educator, feminist, and agitator, living and working out of Ohio, with passionate interests in black feminism, the intimacy crisis in the black heteromantic sphere, feminist mothering, reproductive rights, body politics, mental health awareness, and the ways in which American pop culture reflects and refracts American political culture.

-I began writing at nine.
-I began blogging at 27.
-I founded The Bluest i at 39, in the hope that I would make a positive contribution to writing and culture by the time I turned 40 (in September of 2016).
+I founded The Bluest i at 39 in the hope the site would make some impact by the time I turned 40 (in September of 2016).

-The aims of TBi are simple–to inform, inspire, and empower readers–though I hope that my writing deals with every chosen subject in its actual and full complexity.
+The formal aims of TBi are simple–to inspire, encourage, and empower readers to fight against forms of oppression, educate them about forms of trauma, and inform them about means of healing and restoration–though I hope that my writing deals with every chosen subject in its actual and full complexity.

-I write for everyone, and I think anyone can get something out of what I have to say, but, the most ardent part of my efforts–in and outside of print–go toward helping those individuals for which America is made into a more difficult experience by various forms of oppression, bigotry, and ignorance.
+I write for everyone, and I think anyone can get something out of what I have to say, but, the most ardent part of my efforts–in and outside of print–go toward helping those individuals for which America is made into a more difficult experience by violence, deprivation, negligence, exploitation, bigotry, and chauvinism.